worldline Direct

 }

-Since we decrypt for you the Google Pay™ment token, you need to set a specific value for the ‘gateway’ field in the tokenizationSpecification.
+Since we decrypt the Google Pay™ment token for you, you need to set a specific value for the gateway field in the tokenization request.
 This value is also available in the paymentProduct320SpecificData.
-The gatewayMerchantId is your own merchantID (PSPID) on our platform.

 • merchantID: the merchantID you get from Google after registration with the Google Pay™ Business Console.

-• merchantName: the name that is rendered in the payment sheet.
+• merchantName: the name that is rendered in the payment window.
 This is mandatory if you are based in the European Economic Area (EEA) to meet the Strong Customer Authentication (SCA) requirements.
 Encode the merchantName as UTF-8 according to Google's specifications.

 • gatewayMerchantId: your merchantID (PSPID) on our platform.

-3. Comply to Strong Customer Authentication (SCA)
+3. Comply with Strong Customer Authentication (SCA)

-If your acquirer is from the European Economic Area (EEA) , you must submit the acquiring bank’s country/region information to Google in TransactionInfo.countryCode.
+If your acquirer is from the European Economic Area (EEA), you must submit the acquiring bank’s country/region information to Google in TransactionInfo.countryCode.
 This will ensure you comply with SCA requirements.
-Google Pay™ will return corresponding transaction data based on the country/region of your acquirer .
+Google Pay™ will return corresponding transaction data based on the country/region of your acquirer.

 Find more information on Strong Customer Authentication compliance for Google Pay™ at the Google Pay™ API documentation and in our dedicated guide.